Announcing general availability of Sponsored Display

-Optimize your campaigns with detailed reporting and the ability to set separate bids for each target
+Optimise your campaigns with detailed reporting and the ability to set separate bids for each target

 You can view the performance of each advertised product as well as each of your product targets separately.
 Suppose you notice that there are some new products available on Amazon, and you would like to target their detail pages with your promoted products.
 After you add these products to your targeted product list, you can see how many clicks or orders your ads for each targeted product are delivering.

-You can also further optimize your campaign by choosing separate bids for each of your targeted products and categories.
+You can also further optimise your campaign by choosing separate bids for each of your targeted products and categories.
 This allows you to modify each bid depending on how your targeted items are performing against your advertising goals.
-For example, you can focus on maximizing the traffic for products or categories that are performing well by increasing your bid on those specific targets, while your other bids and targets remain unaffected.
+For example, you can focus on maximising the traffic for products or categories that are performing well by increasing your bid on those specific targets, while your other bids and targets remain unaffected.

 Out-of-stock and Featured Offer awareness

 Sponsored Display product targeting is also aware of which supplier is the current Featured Offer for each product.
-This means that your ads will not serve if, for seller accounts, you are not the featured seller on a product’s detail page, and for vendor accounts, if Amazon is not the Featured Offer.
+This means that your ads will not be served if, for seller accounts, you are not the featured seller on a product’s detail page, and for vendor accounts, if Amazon is not the Featured Offer.

 If you are a vendor and wish to advertise any products you supply to customers directly, or any products where you are the supplier but the orders are ultimately fulfilled by Amazon (FBA), you must create Sponsored Display campaigns in your seller account instead.

-With this launch, vendors will no longer be able to create legacy product or category targeted campaigns through Sponsored Display; however, these ads will continue to serve with no loss of functionality.
+With this launch, vendors will no longer be able to create legacy product or category targeted campaigns through Sponsored Display; however, these ads will continue to be served with no loss of functionality.
 To take advantage of the new functionality, you can create a copy of these legacy campaigns.
 Simply use the “Copy” button next to your old campaign’s name in the advertising console to create a new campaign with any old settings automatically applied.
-Once you are comfortable with performance of the new campaign, you can archive your old campaign.
+Once you are comfortable with the performance of the new campaign, you can archive your old campaign.

 Sponsored Display product targeting now available in the Amazon Ads API

 Sponsored Display product targeting is now available worldwide in the Amazon Ads API.
-The Amazon Ads API provides a way to automate, scale, and optimize advertising.
+The Amazon Ads API provides a way to automate, scale and optimise advertising.
 Campaign and performance data for Sponsored Display product targeting is available through the API, enabling programmatic access for campaign management and reporting.
 The API enables users to develop flexible solutions that meet their needs and goals, and to integrate more deeply with Amazon Ads.
 The API offers most of the functionality of the advertising console while enabling programmatic management, allowing advertisers to manage ads or ad groups based on pre-defined conditions.